visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 TODO other troubleshooting questions?

-TODO somewhere I need to mention the pitfall of GetQueryParameters("XRay Image") TODO somewhere I need a big all the way through example of all the args and the output
+TODO somewhere I need a big all the way through example of all the args and the output